- Everything you need to get started with waterbath canning (fruits,pickles, jams, jellies, salsa, sauces and tomatoes)

 Step 9 - Heat the liquid

 Mix the ClearJel or corn starch with the lemon juice and add this to the juice in the pot.
-Boil 1 minute, stirring constantly, just until it starts to thicken.
+Boil 1 minute on medium heat, stirring constantly, just until it starts to bubble and thicken.
 Then remove from the heat.
 It ought to be reasonably thick, but still able to flow.

 IMPORTANT TIPS: Clear Jel thickens like you wouldn't believe; very fast and very thick.
 You have to move fast, and not overcook it or it will become too thick.
-If it does become too thick you can think it with some water.
+If it does become too thick you can thin it with some water.
+Just add enough water to make it manageable.

 Step 10 - Fill the jars with the apple slices and liquid.